fairlington/fairlington/content/posts/2024-06-17 HG Photos/index.md

 We are so grateful to our homeowners and volunteers for making our 2024 Home and Garden Tour such a success.

-Also, many thanks to Satvik Shetty and Karnika Sharma for taking these photos of our featured homes and gardens.
+Also, many thanks to talented Fairlington residents Satvik Shetty and Karnika Sharma for taking these photos of our featured homes and gardens.

 ## Arlington Model